Doctor of Philosophy in Population and Public Health (PhD)

 Complete evaluation criteria are available on the Canada Graduate Scholarships-Master's (CGS M) Program website.

-Each applicant may apply to up to five eligible institutions in Canada.
-To be considered for a CGS M at UBC, applicants must fill out one of "Proposed Host Orgranization" sections with the following information:
+Each applicant may apply to up to three eligible institutions in Canada.
+To be considered for a CGS M at UBC, applicants must fill out one of "Proposed Host Organization" sections with the following information:

 Applications will be available to graduate programs for review and ranking shortly after the applicant deadline.
-Graduate programs are to review their applications for eligibility and completeness and submit their nominees to the Faculty of Graduate and Postdoctoral Studies by 4:00 p.m. on Friday, 26 January 2018.
-Graduate program resources will be posted in November.
+Graduate programs are to review their applications for eligibility and completeness and submit their nominees to the Faculty of Graduate and Postdoctoral Studies by 26 January 2022 at 4:00 pm PT.
+Graduate program resources (ex. application checklists) are posted here: https://www.grad.ubc.ca/awards/resources-graduate-programs/affiliated-fellowships-tri-agency-competitions.
+The nomination allocation/quota document will be posted in January.

 CGS M applications are first reviewed and ranked by the applicant's UBC graduate program.
-The graduate program forwards its top-ranked applicants to the Faculty of Graduate and Postdoctoral Studies, which oversees a university-wide adjudication of all nominated applications.
-Adjudication committees composed of UBC faculty members review and rank nominated applications and select which applications will be offered CGS M awards.
-The first round of award offers will be made on 1 April 2018.
+The graduate program forwards its top-ranked applications to the Faculty of Graduate and Postdoctoral Studies, which oversees a university-wide adjudication of all nominated applications.
+Adjudication committees composed of UBC faculty members review and rank nominated applications and select which applicants will be offered CGS M awards.
+The first round of award offers will be made on 1 April 2022.